Dreezy305/NestJs-Interview-Questions/README.md

 ### What are Decorators in Nestjs

-Decorators are responsibled for associating classes with required metadata.
+Decorators are responsible for associating classes with required metadata.
 Hence, enabling Nest to create a routing map

 ### What are Controllers in Nestjs